 Surrounded by Parks, Trails and Green Spaces

-One of the great things about living in Belmont’s Eagle Park is the incredible number of parks, trails and green spaces that are located close by.
+One of the great things about living in Belmont’s Eagle Park is the incredible number of parks, trails, and green spaces that are located close by.
 While there are eight pocket parks that are a part of Eagle Park itself, this is just the beginning of the green spaces that are accessible to residents throughout the year.
-There are literally six sites that include parks, fields or greenways located adjacent to Eagle Park or within a mile and a half of the neighborhood.
+There is a total of six sites that include parks, fields, or greenways located adjacent to Eagle Park or within a mile and a half of the neighborhood.

 The Carolina Thread Trail, a regional trail system supported by The Catawba Lands Conservancy, is located within just a few yards of the southwest edge of Eagle Park and includes a 1.5 mile trail with playing field, wetlands, and forested areas.
 This community trail is maintained by Stuart Cramer High School.

-Davis Park – is situated just east of Eagle Park beyond Belmont Central Elementary and includes a playground, baseball & soccer fields, picnic tables, wooded areas & public restrooms.
+Davis Park is situated just east of Eagle Park beyond Belmont Central Elementary and includes a playground, baseball & soccer fields, picnic tables, wooded areas, and public restrooms.
 Davis Park is home to a lot of annual events including Easter egg hunts, and festivals with carnival rides.